RikusFourie/Image-Classifier-Project/README.md

 ## Image Classifier Project

 ## Project Overview
 In this project, I trained an image classifier to recognize different species of flowers.
 I used tensorflow in order to train the model and classify the images.
-I ultamately achived a 91.64% accuracy with the image classifier.
+I ultimately achieved a 91.64% accuracy with the image classifier.

 ## Data
-Unfortunately the dataset will not be included in the repository as it is too big.
+Unfortunately, the dataset will not be included in the repository as it is too big.
 The dataset is hosted at this website if you want to download it: http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html

 ## File Contents